learn-co-curriculum/dsc-ridge-and-lasso-regression-lab/README.md

 ## Objectives

 You will be able to:
 * Use Lasso and ridge regression in Python
 * Compare Lasso and Ridge with standard regression
+* Find optimal values of alpha for Lasso and Ridge

 ## Housing Prices Data